Protect census by closing the gap between inquiry and intake.

 Admissions ops lessons from 233% capacity growth

-A founder-proof operator article on what scaling a North Carolina treatment program taught Alex Lind about admissions and growth discipline.
+A founder-led operator article on what scaling a North Carolina treatment program taught Alex Lind about admissions and growth discipline.

-Read founder story →Behavioral health CRM vs EHR
+Read compliance guide →Behavioral health CRM vs EHR

 A decision article for leaders who need a clean explanation of what belongs in the CRM workflow versus the clinical record.